jdbeutel/ics699-docs/finalReport/finalReport.md

 ![authentication demo google permission](ss2 - google permission.png)

-After the user approves the Bendy app's authentication of his Google account, he is redirected to the app.
+After the user accepts the Bendy app's authentication of his Google account, he is redirected to the app.
 Nobody has registered with that Google identity, so the user is offered the opportunity to do so by creating an account in the app.
-(If someone with that Google identity  had already created an account in the app, then he would be logged in at this point, skipping to the next screen shot.)
+The app has received the user's gmail address directly from Google.
+(If someone with that Google identity had already created an account in the app, then he would have been logged in at this point, skipping to the next screen shot.)

 ![authentication demo google account creation](ss2 - google acct create.png)

-Once the user has created an account in the app using his Google identity, he is logged in to it, and proceeds with using the app, accessing his resources.
-The sandbox app has no resources, actually, so for this demo, I navigated back to the index, which confirms that the user is logged in with google.
+Once the user has created an account in the app using his Google identity, he is logged in to it, and proceeds with using the app, accessing his resources in it.
+The sandbox app has no resources, actually, so for this demo, I navigated back to the index, which just confirms that the user is logged in with Google.

 ![authentication demo google logged in](ss2 - google logged in.png)

-On the other hand, back at the sign in page, if the user had followed the link to Facebook, having already logged in to his Facebook account in that browser, Facebook finds that he has not given the Bendy app permission to authenticate him via his Facebook account.
+On the other hand, back at the app's sign in page, if the user had followed the link to Facebook, having already logged in to his Facebook account in that browser, Facebook finds that he has not given the Bendy app permission to authenticate him via his Facebook account.
 So, he gets the following dialog from Facebook, but only the first time.
-(To do this authentication, I registered an app with Facebook namde Bendy, just like with Google, but separate apps.)
+(To do this authentication, I registered an app with Facebook named Bendy, just like with Google, but separate apps.)
+A warning is displayed because the API is out of date, as mentioned earlier, but it would normally be updated to stay in sync.

 ![authentication demo facebook permission](ss2 - facebook permission.png)

-Just like with Google, after the user approves the Bendy app's authentication of his Facebook account, he is redirected to the app.
+Just like with Google, after the user okay's the Bendy app's authentication of his Facebook account, he is redirected to the app.
 Nobody has registered with that Facebook identity, so the user is offered the opportunity to do so.